mbanem/tooltip-app/README.md

-  and make no space available around hovering element for top or left so CRTooltip should examine the next available positions from the specified or default preferredPos
+  and make no space available around hovering element for top or left so CRTooltip should examine the next available positions from the specified or default preferredPosition
   </pre>

   <Tooltip
     {...props}
-    preferredPos={preferPos}
+    preferredPosition={preferPos}
     caption="caption: This is the tooltip as a caption" captionCSSStyle="css-prop-class-caption"